Coding-with-love/LoveChat/README.md

-# SynapseChat - T3Chat Cloneathon Entry
+# LoveChat - T3Chat Cloneathon Entry

-SynapseChat is a modern, feature-rich chat application built for the T3Chat Cloneathon competition.
+LoveChat is a modern, feature-rich chat application built for the T3Chat Cloneathon competition.
 It combines the power of AI with real-time chat capabilities, offering a seamless and intuitive user experience.

 ##  Features